jlorieau/geomancy/README.md

 ### checkEnv

-Tests the existence and, optionally, the value of an environment variable.
+Check the existence and, optionally, the value of an environment variable.

 | name      | description                                                                                                                  |
 |:----------|:-----------------------------------------------------------------------------------------------------------------------------|